 Austin Powers gives one to himself that he goes cross-eyed.
 It is one of the classics, involving time-travel, but the kicker comes if you follow his actual dialogue: He never contradicts himself or sets up a paradox.
 There is no logic bomb.

-In Terminator 3 when Ahnold gets captured by the T-X and reprogrammed to kill John Connor, Connor saves himself by making the T-800 realize that accomplishing that goal would mean failing its original mission; the logical conflict between the two causes the T-800 to destroy a truck instead of Connor, then shut itself down.
+In Terminator 3: Rise of the Machines when Ahnold gets captured by the T-X and reprogrammed to kill John Connor, Connor saves himself by making the T-800 realize that accomplishing that goal would mean failing its original mission; the logical conflict between the two causes the T-800 to destroy a truck instead of Connor, then shut itself down.
 He gets better, briefly.

 "Yeah, they've been that way all down through the ages."